 Contact Miller & Zois About Claims Against Lyft or Uber

-Whether you have a standard auto accident claim or a major assault and battery case, going after Lyft or Uber can be difficult.
+Do I need a lawyer after a car accident with Lyft or Uber?
+If you have a serious injury or wrongful death case you do.
+Whether you have auto accident claim or a major assault and battery case, going after Lyft or Uber on your own can range from difficult to impossible.
 The personal injury attorneys at Miller & Zois have the knowledge and experience to help.
 Call us at 800-553-8082 or contact us online for a free consultation.